How Probiotics Improve the Health of Your Skin

 A while back, I was chatting with a friend of mine who happens to be a naturopathic doctor.
 She was telling me that more and more of her patients were asking if probiotics can improve skin health.

-Since it seems to be such a hot topic, let’s discuss.
+Since it seems to be such a hot topic, let’s discuss it.
 But before you settle in for a good read, why not go make yourself a quick coconut yogurt smoothie for a boost of probiotic goodness!

 What are probiotics?